whckmstrjck/picoboy/readme.md

 - [ ] Add particle system
 - [ ] Add edge nudge going up
 - [ ] Fix "turbo-fire" on jump/shoot?
+- [ ] Classify bullets and rethink updating
 - [ ] Bullets should be destroyed when leaving camera, not by distance to player

 ## Done